Data will be updated weekly once the competition begins in March 2017

 Data updated in real time!

 The Electricity competition will be based on each dorm's percent energy reduction during the competition.
-We will be comparing each dorm's electricity useage to its own useage in previous months.
-Weekly electricity data will be reflected in the "Current Standings" section, and will be sent out in our weekly competition email.
+We will be comparing each dorm's electricity usage to its own usage in previous months.
+Weekly electricity data will be reflected in the "Current Standings" section from Wed 3/1 - Tues 3/21.
+There is no need to sign up your dorm, as dorms are automatically entered into the competition.
 See below for more information on how to save electricity!
+The grand prize is valued at $1500.

 Don't live in a dorm or an FSILG?
 You can still compete!
 Individual students' spirit point totals will also be tracked.
 Your chances of getting a raffle prize increase with your spirit point total.